curvegrid/go-ethereum-wiki/Mutan.md

-caller        Returns the current caller of the closure gasPrice      Returns the gas price attached to this call value         Returns the value attached to this call diff          Returns the current difficulty prevHash      Returns the previous block's hash time          Returns the current block's timestamp
+caller        Returns the current caller of the closure gasPrice      Returns the gas price attached to this call value         Returns the value attached to this call balance       Returns the value of the current call diff          Returns the current difficulty prevHash      Returns the previous block's hash time          Returns the current block's timestamp